Home » Simple Living » Finding What I Lost in the Classified Ads

 Last month, a classified ad on NextDoor.com caught my eye.
 A neighbor was selling a used clarinet—the instrument I had played in junior high, but quit in the months After.
 One phone call and twenty dollars later, the pretty clarinet in a black velvet-lined case was mine.

-That night I assembled the clarinet, lifted it to my lips and tried the easiest note—an open G. I wish I could tell you that the tone was clear and true.
-But the truth is that the first sound I made on my new clarinet was a piercing squeak that awakened our dog Boo with a confused growl.
+That night I assembled the clarinet, lifted it to my lips and tried the easiest note—an open G. I wish I could say that the tone was clear and true.
+But the truth is that the first sound I made on my new clarinet was a piercing squeak that awakened our dog with a confused growl.

 Unlike getting back on a bicycle, I had to relearn all the keys and retrain my mouth to form the proper embouchure.
 Our junior high band teacher John A. Whitehurst was right: playing the clarinet properly requires hours and hours of practice.